 Living screens—otherwise known as shrubs, trees, vines or other plants—have always been an excellent, natural way to gain privacy while forming barriers or walls.
 They can stand on their own, such as closely planted trees and shrubs, or be trained to climb and cover a plain or unsightly wall or fence.
 While traditional and always popular, formal rectilinear-clipped and trimmed hedges are not your only option.
 Think about planting rows of tall cactus or something else that grows tall and wide.Continue to 9 of 16 below.

 Palms and Ferns

-Behind this assortment of palm trees and sword ferns is a floor-to-ceiling glass window that exposes an indoor dining room.
-The next-door neighbors could potentially see into the dining room if the dense planting of palms and ferns weren't there to screen the window.
-At the same time, the view from the dining table features these tropical plants.
-Bringing nature even closer to the dining room window, the residents enjoy the hummingbirds that make their nests in the palms each spring, which... is a much more delightful sight than the chainlink fence and their neighbor's side yard.Continue to 9 of 22 below.
+The next-door neighbors could potentially see into the yard if the dense planting of palms, ferns, and ivy weren't there.
+At the same time, the view from the outdoor dining table features these tropical plants.
+Bringing nature even closer, the residents enjoy the hummingbirds that make their nests in the palms each spring, which is a much more delightful sight than the fence and their neighbor's side yard.Continue to 10 of 16 below.

 Taste of Tuscany

 There may be just a plain concrete block wall or wood fence standing between you and your neighbor, but the actual site does not have to be a sore one.
 Take a cue from this homeowner, who created a charming vignette with Mediterranean plants placed and pruned in the popular Tuscan style.Continue to 14 of 16 below.